CCAMLR-Science/Toolbox/docs/index.md

 -	[Geographical Data](https://github.com/ccamlr/data): Repository of shapefiles and GeoTIFFs.

--	[CCAMLRGIS]: R library to assist in the production of maps and the production of some spatial analyses.
+-	[CCAMLRGIS] R library to assist in the production of maps and the production of some spatial analyses.

 -	Shiny data viewers: Online GIS data viewers, including a [public one](https://ccamlrgis.shinyapps.io/public/).